Bird TLC

 Baby Bird Mom or Dad

 This is something for the entire family.
 Take a one day course on how to care for baby birds and put your name on the list.
-As orphaned babies arrive we’ll call foster parents.
+As orphaned babies arrive we'll call foster parents.
 Foster parents feed and care for the babies until they are ready to fledge.
 Caution!
-This job will involve night time feeding and consistent care.
+This job can involve night time feeding and constant care.
 Baby bird responsibilities last from 2-6 weeks.

 Education Presenters